 Electric bill suddenly goes up

-You might be tipped off to any of the above problems if your electric bill suddenly skyrockets.
 AC electrical usage can comprise a significant portion of your regular electric bill, so if your air conditioner suddenly runs more often or uses more energy than before, than you will see that change reflected in your bill.
-Keep track of significant changes and be aware of AC electrical problems before they lead to breakdowns.
+Keep track of significant changes and call a professional to investigate AC electrical problems before they lead to breakdowns.

 AC won’t turn off

 If your air conditioner is constantly running and struggling to reach a desired temperature, it might not be electrical damage at all.
 Buildings that skimp on AC maintenance are likely to develop symptoms that resemble AC electrical problems.
 An accumulation of dust and grime in your filter can make your AC struggle to keep cool and run constantly.
 This could lead to frozen coils, so keep up your regular maintenance.